Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Case Study: Knowledge Futurama

 \section{Case Study: Knowledge Futurama}

-To demonstrate the utility and versatility of Protocol Futuring, we focus in depth on a single flagship case: Knowledge Futurama, a multi-team participatory fiction exercise that most clearly embodies the framework introduced in the previous section.
-Knowledge Futurama allows us to trace, with ethnographic granularity, how protocol rules, mediating practices, and second-order effects emerge through iterative inheritance and reinterpretation—making it an ideal primary case for illustrating the method’s analytical contribution.
-A second case, South Beast Asia, is included in the appendix as a supplementary example.
-Whereas Knowledge Futurama centers on long-term knowledge preservation and highlights the multi-century drift of infrastructural protocols, South Beast Asia explores regional AI governance futures and demonstrates the method’s applicability to geopolitical and socio-cultural contexts.
-We include it to show range, but concentrate our analysis on Knowledge Futurama because it provides the clearest instantiation of Protocol Futuring’s epistemic logic.
+To demonstrate the utility and versatility of Protocol Futuring, we focus in depth on a flagship case: Knowledge Futurama, a multi-team participatory fiction exercise that most clearly embodies the framework introduced in the previous section.
+Knowledge Futurama allows us to trace, with analytic detail, how protocol rules, mediating practices, and second-order effects emerge through iterative inheritance and reinterpretation—making it an ideal primary case for illustrating the method’s analytical contribution.
+Knowledge Futurama centers on long-term knowledge preservation and highlights the multi-century drift of infrastructural protocols.